 BroadVoice32 MAY be supported in User Equipment and Media Gateways.
+User Equipment and Media Gateways MUST support 10ms, 20ms, and 30ms packetization rates when BroadVoice32 is used.
 BroadVoice32 (BV32) is a wideband speech codec for 16 kHz sampled signals.
 BV32 is a 32 kb/s, wideband speech codec.
 BV32 is very similar to BV16 in terms of the coding algorithm.
-It is available on a royalty-free basis for PacketCable.